solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 #### What Should You Do Next?

+> Instructor Note:
+>
-Encourage the students to continue learning by producing a plan based on the topics discussed in the workshop.
+> Encourage the students to continue learning by producing a plan based on the topics discussed in the workshop.

-Suggest some resources such as books, podcasts, GA courses, etc.
+We suggest some resources such as books, podcasts, GA courses, etc.

 * For beginner programmers:
 	* go through [Learn Python the hard way](http://learnpythonthehardway.org)